-The Company believes that it is important for its Board to be comprised of individuals with diverse backgrounds, skills and experiences, as well as significant interest in and understanding of the Company's businesses, products, markets and customers, in order to provide the leadership and guidance necessary to oversee the Company's pursuit of its long-term strategy.
-The Company is focused on ensuring that the interests of its stakeholders, including shareholders, customers and associates, are fairly represented on its Board by individuals who are passionate about Snap-on, its products and its people.
-The Committee identifies qualified potential candidates without regard to any candidate's race, ethnicity, color, national origin, disability, gender, age, religion or creed, but does not have a formal diversity policy.
-The Board believes that the use of the general criteria discussed above, along with a non-discriminatory policy, will best result in a diverse, engaged and collaborative Board that is well suited to propel Snap-on forward.
+The Company believes that it is important for its Board to be comprised of talented and accomplished individuals with diverse backgrounds, skills and experiences, as well as significant interest in and understanding of Snap-on's businesses, products, markets and customers, in order to provide the leadership and guidance necessary to oversee the Company's pursuit of its long-term strategy.
+The Company is focused on ensuring that the interests of its stakeholders, including shareholders, customers and associates, are fairly represented on its Board by individuals who are passionate and knowledgeable about Snap-on, its products, its markets and its customers, as well as its people.
+To the extent that there are vacancies on the Board, the Committee identifies qualified potential candidates and endeavors to retain directors based on their interest in Snap-on and diverse backgrounds, skills and experiences in industries relevant to our businesses.
+Although the Company does not have a formal diversity policy, the Committee considers, along with the factors discussed above, each candidate's race, ethnicity, color, national origin, disability, gender, age, religion and creed as part of its overall evaluation of an individual's candidacy.
+The Board believes that using the criteria discussed above will best result in a diverse, engaged and collaborative Board that is well suited to propel Snap-on forward.
 The Board believes that it currently maintains that diversity.
 The composition of the Board, as well as the experience and the qualities brought to the Board by our directors, are reviewed annually.